Back to Living Real Change

 North Carolina man suffers a heart attack, is airlifted to Piedmont Atlanta

-Pyzer underwent an EKG and was told he needed to go to nearby Union General Hospital right away.
-There he met with John Kelley, M.D., a cardiologist with Piedmont Heart.
+Pyzer underwent an EKG and was told he needed to go to nearby Union General Hospital immediately.
+There, he met with cardiologist John Kelley, M.D.

-“He came in to see me and with EKG in hand, gave me the news,” remembers Pyzer.
+“He came in to see me and, with EKG in hand, gave me the news,” Pyzer remembers.
 “I was having a heart attack right there and then, and the heart attack was very severe.
 This was all puzzling to me.
 I just thought it couldn’t happen to me, like I was invincible.”

 Dr. Kelley told him he needed to be airlifted to Piedmont Atlanta for treatment.

-“He informed me that I would be in great hands at Piedmont and that I was going to the best hospital possible for what I was undergoing,” remembers Pyzer.
+“He informed me that I would be in great hands at Piedmont and that I was going to the best hospital possible for what I was undergoing,” Pyzer remembers.

 Arriving at Piedmont Atlanta

 After a 30-minute helicopter ride, Pyzer arrived at Piedmont.
-Immediately, he was taken to the cardiac catheterization lab where interventional cardiologist Bhagat Reddy, M.D. used a stent to open up his 100 percent blocked artery.
+Immediately, he was taken to the cardiac catheterization lab where interventional cardiologist Bhagat Reddy, M.D. used a stent to open up his 100% blocked artery.

 “I was very fortunate I got help when I did,” he says.

-Pyzer has another artery that is 70 percent blocked and expects to have another stent procedure in the near future.
+Pyzer has another artery that is 70% blocked and expects to have another stent procedure in the near future.

 Life after a heart attack